HomeNow+Central Beirut under attack amid war between Hezbollah and Israel

 Two girls are looking at the destruction.
 Photo: Laura Hülsemann.

 On Tuesday night, Hezbollah launched what it called a large rocket attack on Israel.
 The militia fired more than 100 rockets, according to media reports.
-A few hours later, Israel expanded its attacks beyond its usual target in the capital, which tend to focus on the southern suburb of Dahieh.
+A few hours later, Israel expanded its attacks beyond its usual targets in the capital, which tend to focus on the southern suburb of Dahieh.
 The district has been heavily bombarded since the onset of the war, with news reports saying there are six strikes on average per day.

 Another strike targeted this apartment.
 Photo: Laura Hülsemann.